-Don't make expensive purchases.
-You may be itching to turn your new living room into a showplace, or celebrate your new castle, but stay away from expensive purchases like furniture, jewelry, appliances, or vacations until your loan closes.
-Your credit numbers could change suddenly if you purchase new furniture using plastic.
-Using cash to buy big-ticket items can also create a mistake: most banks look at your available cash when approving your loan.
+Don't empty your wallet on big-ticket items You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new castle, but stay away from big purchases like furniture, jewelry, appliances, or vacations until closing.
+Financing your bedroom furniture with a store card or a bank credit card could put your credit worthiness at risk during the time it means the most.
+Using cash to purchase expensive items can even create an issue: many banks consider your available cash when approving your mortgage.

 Don't look for a new job.
-Consistency in your career history is a good thing to lenders.
-Finding a new career (particularly one with a bigger paycheck) may not hinder your ability to qualify for a loan.
-However, if you switch careers before you qualify, your mortgage process could fail or be bogged down.
+Your recent work history should show consistency.
+Changing jobs may not affect your ability to qualify for a loan - particularly if you are improving your salary.
+However, if you switch careers before your loan is approved, your loan process could fail or be bogged down.